AnasHo03/adc_vdi/README.md

  ### TODO (Suggestions)
  This is a supplemental list to that found in the written report
 - Ask Mdynamix for missing screws
+- Figure out the problem with the car going at max throttle when the reset button is not pressed